Undergraduate Degree Completion Program (Online)

 Students in the UDCP undertake a balanced curriculum of social science, humanities, and natural science courses.
 Two 7-week courses are offered sequentially by semester, offering a forum for active learning within a structured and participatory format.
 Students work with faculty and other students in sections of fewer than 20 students.
 Successful completion of the program will result in the Bachelor of Liberal Studies (BLS) in Interdisciplinary Studies from Boston University’s Metropolitan College.

 - Gain detailed knowledge of classical and contemporary liberal arts

 - Acquire an understanding of sciences, literature, and history through focused themes

 - Develop full proficiency in writing through individual and collaborative work

-- Understand the relationship between the real world and liberal arts learning
+- Make connections between the real world and liberal arts learning

-The Undergraduate Degree Completion Program seeks candidates for admission who are academically well qualified and fully prepared to successfully maximize this unique pedagogical approach.
-The program is designed for mature and motivated adult learners who desire to complete their undergraduate liberal arts degree within a virtual community of similarly high-achieving individuals.
+The Undergraduate Degree Completion Program seeks candidates for admission who are academically well qualified and professionally prepared to maximize this unique set of courses.
+The program is designed for mature and motivated adult learners who desire to complete their undergraduate liberal arts degree within a virtual community of similarly dedicated individuals.
 Candidates for admission should be ready to make a commitment to this selective program and participate in rigorous courses with students like themselves.

-The admissions committee considers far more than prior academic records to select a cohort that meets our ideals.
+The admissions committee considers far more than prior academic records when selecting students that meet our ideals.
 While reviewing candidates, the committee will look for: